 Which of these sentences best summarises the quote: "if I wasn't vigilant [the ship] would drag me with her to the grave."
-Even though the If I wasn't careful If I wasn't careful, If I wasn't careful ship might be sage ship might be sage the ship might I would drown I would drown I would die blow up and kill instead of the ship along with the me. ship.
+Even though the If I wasn't careful If I wasn't careful, If I wasn't careful ship might be sage the ship might I would drown I would drown I would die blow up and kill instead of the ship along with the me. - ship.